 The Freelancing in America Survey 2019 uncovered a different trend by generation: the younger the worker, the more likely they were to have been a freelance in the past year.
 Generation Z was the most likely to have worked freelance, with 53% participating in some freelance activity, followed by millennials at 40%, Generation X at 31%, and baby boomers at 29%.

 Self-Employment By Gender

-Men were much more likely to be self-employed at 12.3 percent, while only 7.5 percent of women were self-employed.
+At 12.3%, men were much more likely to have been self-employed in 2016, while only 7.5% of women were self-employed.

 Self-Employment By Educational Level

 According to the BLS, levels of self-employment varied somewhat, but not dramatically, by level of educational attainment.
 Those workers who possessed professional or doctoral degrees were an exception and experienced much higher levels of self-employment: